tariqsidd/react-data-grid/src/Components/VirtualDataGrid/README.md

 ### Required

-- indexId: A random unique id generated to help with virtualisation of big data in the grid
+- **indexId**: A random unique id generated to help with virtualisation of big data in the grid

 ### Optional

-- error: This helps to highlight the error in data grid.
+- **error**: This helps to highlight the error in data grid.
 It will always be an object containing key-value pair with key being headerFieldName and value will be the error message for that particular headerFieldName.